TueHellsternKea/study/5sem/etl/automate-excel.md

 In the above example we deleted rows **2, 3, and 6**.
 You can verify that that’s true by checking the index column.
 We have all indexes from 0 to 10 except for 2, 3, and 6.

 We can concatenate two dataframes together using Pandas.
-The equivalent of that would be concatenating two tables or even two spreadsheets in MS Excel.
+The equivalent of that would be concatenating two tables or even two spreadsheets in Excel.

 To concatenate let’s say df1 and df2 into df3, we use the following code: